hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyplot.md

 ## Interactive plots with *plotly* {#plotly}

 The above shown *matplotlib* and *pandas* packages are great for creating static graphs or click-able graphs on a desktop environment.
-Although interactive plots for web presentations can be created with *matplotlib* ([read more in the docs](https://matplotlib.org/3.1.1/users/interactive.html)), *plotly* leverages many more interactive web plot options within an easy-to-use API library. *plotly* can also handle JSON-like data (hosted somewhere in the internet) to create web applications with *Dash*.
-However, the company behind (*Plotly*) is a business-oriented
+Although interactive plots for web presentations can be created with *matplotlib* ([read more in the docs](https://matplotlib.org/3.1.1/users/interactive.html)), *plotly* leverages many more interactive web plot options within an easy-to-use API. *plotly* can also handle JSON-like data (hosted somewhere in the web) to create web applications with *Dash*.
+However, *Plotly* is maintained by a business-oriented, commercial developer.

 ### Installation

 *plotly* is not a default package neither in the *environment.yml* (`hypy`) environment file nor in the *conda base* environment.
 Therefore, it must be installed manually with *conda prompt* (or *Conda Navigator* if you prefer the Desktop version).
 So open *conda prompt* to install *plotly* for :

 * *jupyter* usage type with the base environment activated: <br> `conda install plotly` (confirm installation when asked for it) <br> `jupyter labextension install jupyterlab-plotly@4.11.0` (change version `4.11.0` to latest version listed [here](https://github.com/plotly/plotly.py/releases)) <br> optional: `conda install -c plotly chart-studio` (good for other plots than featured on this page).
 * *hypy* (e.g., within *PyCharm*): <br> `conda activate hypy` <br>  `conda install plotly` (confirm installation when asked for it) <br> `conda install "notebook>=5.3" "ipywidgets>=7.2"`
-* [Read the trouble shooting info to fix problems with jupyter or *Python*](https://plotly.com/python/troubleshooting/) (there may be some...).
+* [Read the developer's troubleshooting info](https://plotly.com/python/troubleshooting/) to fix problems with jupyter or *Python* for more information.

 Read more about installing packages within *conda environments* on the [*Python* installation page](https://hydro-informatics.github.io/hypy_install.html#install-pckg).